NVIDIA/NVFlare/examples/getting_started/tf/README.md

 ### 3.2 Impact of client data heterogeneity

-We also tried different `alpha` values, where lower values cause higher heterogeneity.
+Here we compare the impact of data heterogeneity by varying the `alpha` value, where lower values cause higher heterogeneity.
 This can be observed in the resulting performance of the FedAvg algorithms.

 | Config |	Alpha |	Val score |
 | ----------- | ----------- |  ----------- |